 Essays will be scored on:

-- Potential for any plan of action to effect change
+- Potential for any plan of action to effect positive change

 - Writing style/presentation

 - Includes a specific story/example that is both personal and universal

 - Tells a true story in a moving, dramatic or inspiring way

 - Understands and reflects upon the theme of personal responsibility

 - Identifies changes and/or an action plan that can be implemented

 - Each entry is assigned a number.
 Essays are blind-scored by number only; no student or school names are identified.
 Do not include student name or school name within the body of your essay.
 Failure to comply may result in disqualification.

 - A minimum of three readers score each essay using a numerical point scale and the criteria outlined above.

 - Fifteen (15) winners (3 for each grade level) are determined for grades 6-10 by the highest number of points.